ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 ------------------

-Module names should include the name of the resource being managed and be prefixed with the AWS API that the modue is based on.
+Module names should include the name of the resource being managed and be prefixed with the AWS API that the module is based on.
 Where examples of a prefix don't already exist a good rule of thumb is to use whatever client name you use with boto3 as a starting point.

 Unless something is a well known abbreviation of a major component of AWS (for example, VPC or ELB)